PROSTATE SURGERY

 The robotic SP platform adds a fourth key component to what I consider to be the optimal combination of technologies for obtaining the best cancer control, continence and potency results following prostatectomy in the current era:

-- the Retzius-sparing technique, which produces early post-operative continence that is 3x better than conventional robotic prostatectomy;
+- the Retzius-sparing technique, produces early post-operative continence that is 3x better than conventional robotic prostatectomy;

 - using real-time frozen-section analysis of the prostate during the operation to allow the surgeon to optimise both cancer control and functional results (through more complete nerve preservation) rather than having to chose between the two, which is the case if this information is not available during surgery.

-- the use of Arista (a topical haemostatic powder) at the end of the procedure, which reduces bleeding-related complications but also appears to significantly improve potency preservation following prostatectomy with a 1- year post-surgery potency rate in non-diabetic previously-potent men <70 years age of 78.1 % https://publishing.rcseng.ac.uk/doi/10.1308/rcsann.2021.0128
+- the use of Arista, a topical haemostatic powder, at the end of the procedure helps reduce bleeding-related complications and appears to significantly improve potency preservation following prostatectomy.
+In non-diabetic men under 70 who were previously potent, the one-year post-surgery potency rate is 78.1%.

-- the da Vinci Single Port platform, which also allows the entire procedure to be done through the bladder (transvesical), combining the better continence preservation of Retzius-sparing surgery with an extraperitoneal (outside the abdominal cavity, so less disturbance of bowel function and safer for patients with previously-operated abdomens) approach https://www.youtube.com/watch?v=3FQI7M-wclc.
+- the da Vinci Single Port platform allows the entire procedure to be performed transvesically (through the bladder), combining the enhanced continence preservation of Retzius-sparing surgery with an extraperitoneal approach.
+This method minimises bowel disturbance and is safer for patients with previously-operated abdomens.